 So you’ve ditched static stretches – what now?

 Dynamic stretches are important for runners to employ before they run primarily because of three things: body temperature increase, improved range of motion, and power enhancement.

-When you move your muscles continuously your body temperature rises, resulting in an increase in temperature of your muscles.
+When you move your muscles continuously your body temperature rises, resulting is an increase in the temperature of your muscles.